Christmas and New Year waste and recycling

 Recycling and mixed plastics

-It's not currently cost effective for us to recycle other types of plastic, but we'll continue to explore opportunities to increase the amount of plastic we recycle in future.
+It's not currently cost effective for us to recycle these other types of plastic, but we'll continue to explore opportunities to increase the amount of plastic we recycle in future.

 You can dispose of other types of plastic: